vish-ku/Reinforcement_learning/README.md

 # Reinforcement_learning
-This is the 4th project of EECS 738.
+This is the 4th project of Machine Learning.
 We consider a game environment, and formulate ideas on how to use Reinforcement learning.
-I have use the Gym library to visualize a taxi driver environment with passenger pick up points and drop-off point.
-The goal will be to make the drive pick up the passenger and drop of at the required location all by using the optimal path.
+I have used the Gym library to visualize a taxi driver environment with passenger pick up points and drop-off point.
+The goal will be to make the driver pick up the passenger and drop of at the required location all by using the optimal path.

 # Implementation.
 I have implemented a Markov Decision Process.
 It consist of an environment, agent, states, reward, policy and discount factor.
 The environment provides the agent with a reward for being in a state and taking an action.
 The goal of the process is to maximize the rewards.
 There will be negative rewards for incorrect actions.
 The rewards are a motivator for the agent and helps it learn and make correct decisions.